Medical SEO: Improve Your Healthcare Website’s Rankings

 We’ve said it before – it’s possible to rank high-quality content without backlinks.
 We have done it ourselves and we are a small SEO agency with infinitely fewer resources than huge, authoritative publications churning out content like there’s no tomorrow.

-Not only is E-A-T a critical component for your healthcare content, but understanding how Google surfaces the best and most relevant content to users is important for good rankings.
+Not only is E-E-A-T a critical component for your healthcare content, but understanding how Google surfaces the best and most relevant content to users is important for good rankings.

 And no – we don’t mean stuffing keywords in your content for the sake of doing it.
 And please, don’t fall into the trap of “LSI keywords” or any other farcical keyword claims.